Azraelbazrael/monster_puzzlers/DOCUMENTATION.md

 The following section will be covering the main node of the project, encompassing maze generation, file structure and how a level is presented to the player.

 ## Interactable Items
+Interactable items refers to the collectables that a player can pick up on their journey, these can be small pieces of loot, ore for crafting.

 ## Enemies
+An enemy is an important obstacle for this time of gameplay loop.
+There is no monster taming without any monsters